Academics

 Undergraduate degrees

-The Department of Geography offers two bachelor's degree options to undergraduates: a Bachelor of Arts in geography and a Bachelor of Science in meteorology.
+The Department of Geography offers three bachelor's degree options to undergraduates: a Bachelor of Science in geography, Bachelor of Arts in geography and a Bachelor of Science in meteorology.

 -